All Recipes/ Latest Posts/ Lunch and Dinner

 Romanian Cabbage Rolls with Sorghum and Paprika

-Prep Time: 2 hours Cooking Time: 2 hours
+• Prep Time: 2 hours

 Ingredients

-• 2 big white cabbage heads
+• 2 large white cabbage heads

-• 1 red onion + 1/2 yellow onion, chopped finely
+• 1 red onion, finely chopped

-• 1 medium parsnip, chopped finely
+• 1 medium parsnip, finely chopped

 • 1/2 cup cooked sorghum

-• 2/3 to 1 cup sauerkraut
+• 2/31 cup sauerkraut

-• 2 tbsp apple cider vinegar
+• 2 tablespoons apple cider vinegar

-• 2 slices of (pasture, local, responsibly raised) pork belly
+• 2 slices pasture-raised pork belly

-• fresh thyme
+• Fresh thyme

 • 4 bay leaves

-• salt & pepper
+• Sea salt and freshly ground black pepper

-• 2 tbsp organic Hungarian paprika
+• 2 tablespoons organic Hungarian paprika

 Instructions